 Although the titles in this series include the word “Dummies”, these books don’t speak down to readers or assume they are absolutely “clueless”.

-Instead, they present the material in a clear, easily-to-understand way so that anyone can learn what they need to learn about the topic as quickly and easily as possible, even if the reader does happen to be “clueless” about the topic (I’m usually fairly clueless myself when I set out to learn something new).
+Instead, they present the material in a clear, easily-to-understand way so that anyone can learn what they need to learn about the topic as quickly and easily as possible, even if the reader does happen to be “clueless” about the topic.

 “Windows 10 For Dummies” is the latest in the long line of excellent “For Dummies” books, and I strongly recommend it for anyone who wishes to learn all the subtle (and not so subtle) ways that Windows 10 differs from its predecessors.